exvertus/thomasflanigan/content/posts/building-with-hugo.md

 resources
 {{< /highlight >}}

+##### Conclusion

 That's it!
 Note I've used a demo repository for the purposes of this post.
-If you'd like to see the live code for this site (including the code for [the page you're reading now]), you can view my [github project](https://github.com/exvertus/thomasflanigan).
+If you'd like to see the live code for this site (including the code for [the page you're reading now](https://raw.githubusercontent.com/exvertus/thomasflanigan/main/content/posts/building-with-hugo.md)), you can view my [github project](https://github.com/exvertus/thomasflanigan).